-DEGREE OF MASTER OF ARTS HEALTH AND SOCIAL STUDIES
+DEGREE OF MASTER OF ARTS IN HEALTH & SOCIAL POLICY

-The Degree of Master of Arts Health and Social Studies is governed by Resolutions of the University Court.
+The Degree of Master of Arts in Health & Social Policy is governed by Resolutions of the University Court.
 The provisions of Resolution No. 582 supporting the Generic Undergraduate Regulations are set out above; the provisions of Resolution No. 589, which came into effect on 1 September 2008 are as follows:

-- 1. The Degree of Master of Arts Health and Social Studies (MA) may be awarded by the University of Glasgow in the College of Social Sciences (the College) as a Degree in such designations as may be prescribed by Regulation. - 2.
-The award of the Degree shall be governed by Resolution No. 582 "Generic Regulations for the award of Degrees gained by the successful completion of Undergraduate Programmes", which came into effect on and from 1 September 2008 together with such supplementary Regulations as are contained in this resolution No 589 "Degree of master of Arts Health and Social Studies".
+- The Degree of Master of Arts (MA) in Health & Social Policy may be awarded by the University of Glasgow in the College of Social Sciences (the College) as a Degree in such designations as may be prescribed by Regulation. - 2.
+The award of the Degree shall be governed by Resolution No. 582 "Generic Regulations for the award of Degrees gained by the successful completion of Undergraduate Programmes", which came into effect on and from 1 September 2008 together with such supplementary Regulations as are contained in this resolution No 589 "Degree of Master of Arts Health & Social Policy".
 The supplementary Regulations are set out in the Schedule of regulations attached to this resolution. - 3.
 The early exit awards of Diploma of Higher Education and Certificate of Higher Education are also included in the Regulations.